2017

 }

-Deftnn: Addressing bottlenecks for dnn execution on gpus via synapse vector elimination and near-compute data fission Inproceedings
+Deftnn: Addressing bottlenecks for dnn execution on gpus via synapse vector elimination and near-compute data fission Proceedings Article

 In: Proceedings of the 50th Annual IEEE/ACM International Symposium on Microarchitecture, pp. 786–799, 2017.